Professional wrestling strikes: Short-arm lariat

 A variation where the wrestler grabs one of the opponent's wrists with a hand and pulls the opponent closer, striking with their other arm.
 This was popularized by Kazuchika Okada as the Rainmaker.
 This can also be used in combination with a hammerlock as in the case of Ariya Daivari.

 Western lariat

 This maneuver is performed when the wrestler does not run, but simply strikes the opponent while standing next to them or waiting for a charging opponent.
 Popularized by Stan Hansen.
 The wrestler can also hold the opponent's head up before performing the lariat with their other arm.
 Kenta Kobashi uses this variation as one of his finishing moves, calling it the Burning Lariat.
 Shingo Takagi uses this move as one of his finishing moves, calling it the Pumping Bomber.
-Go Shiozaki uses this move as his finishing move and calls it Gowan Lariat.
+Go Shiozaki uses this move as his finishing move and calls it the Gowan Lariat.